mimminou/GMQ/README.md

 `del` : deletes a queue, no op if queue does not exist.
 Will notifiy all subs of the queue of deletion event

+`queues` : returns a list of all available queues

 #### `chan` : non zero, non negative int, signifies the channel id for multiplexing in TCP